 - Academic advising and academic support (one-on-one meetings and group sessions)

 - Schedule and degree planning

 - Academic related programs and workshops

 - Assistance with educational opportunities

 - Assistance with transfer credits

 - Assistance with policies and procedures regarding academic requirements

 - Academic support assistance

 Students can schedule academic advising meetings by contacting their major academic advisor or at academicadvising@kcai.edu Academic advising information is also posted in MyKCAI, Student Resources tab.

 Academic Support

 Academic support services are available to all students to assist them in developing learning skills and strategies.
 Students are encouraged to seek out the assistance offered through academic support services by contacting their major academic advisor or academicadvising@kcai.edu

-The Language & Learning lab, located on the 2nd floor of DeBruce Hall, is staffed by students who are trained to provide student support such as: peer tutoring, study assistance, writing assistance, studio support sessions.
+The Language & Learning lab, located on the second floor of DeBruce Hall, is staffed by students who are trained to provide student support such as: peer tutoring, study assistance, writing assistance, studio support sessions.

 Services include:

 - Writing assistance - Time-management strategies and stress management - Set academic goals - Note-taking tips and organization - Study strategies and writing approaches - Accessing campus resources, ESL services, disability services and accommodations Language & Learning services can also be coordinated online through MyKCAI, Student Resources tab.
 Disability Services Disability services provide assistance to students with physical, psychological, ADD/ADHD and learning disabilities who are eligible for reasonable accommodations under the Americans with Disabilities Act and Section 504 of the Rehabilitation Act.
 These include: chronic illness/medical conditions, attendance/absence accommodations due to a disability/illness/medical condition, ESL students with language-related assistance needs, and pregnancy or related conditions.
-Services are provided differently in college than in grades K-12.
+Services are provided differently in college than in grades K - 12.
 In that setting, typically accommodations are coordinated through an IEP or 504 plan, coordinated on a cycle by parents/guardians, teachers and other staff.
 Post-secondary institutions are not required to identify an individual as a student with disabilities.
 At KCAI, students must request accommodations and provide appropriate documentation to support accommodations.
 Accommodations are made on a case-by-case basis upon review of documentation and after conversations with the student.
 Accommodations may be requested at any time during the semester, but are not retroactive.
 Students are encouraged to notify the Assistant Director of Student Support at disabilityservices@kcai.edu, as soon as possible, as certain accommodations require time to arrange.
 Please send documentation before your scheduled meeting via email or fax at 816-802-3480.
 Disability Services is located on the second floor of DeBruce Hall.
 Disability Services information can also be found in MyKCAI, Student Resources tab.
 Additional information, including guidance from the Office of Civil Rights can be found at https://www2.ed.gov/about/offices/list/ocr/index.html.
-Professional Practice Center The Professional Practice Center provides personalized guidance to help current students discover and achieve their career goals.
-Students can consult with a career advisor in exploring career paths to professional readiness.
-The Professional Practice Resource Center helps move students closer to their professional goals.
-The process begins during their Foundation year to expose students to career-related information, resources and services to complement their academic experiences as they progress toward graduation.
+Career Services Career services provides personalized guidance to help current students discover and achieve their career goals.
+Students can consult with a Career Readiness Coordinator in exploring career paths to professional readiness.
+The college is opening a new Professional Practice Resource Center to help move students closer to their professional goals.
+Beginning their freshman year, students are exposed to career-related information, resources and services to complement their academic experiences.
 Services are also available to recent alumni.
 Services include: